aws/karpenter-provider-aws/website/content/en/preview/concepts/metrics.md

 ## Deprovisioning Metrics

 ### `karpenter_deprovisioning_actions_performed`
 Number of deprovisioning actions performed.
-Labeled by action.
+Labeled by deprovisioner.

+### `karpenter_deprovisioning_eligible_machines`
+Number of machines eligible for deprovisioning by Karpenter.
+Labeled by deprovisioner

 ### `karpenter_deprovisioning_evaluation_duration_seconds`
 Duration of the deprovisioning evaluation process in seconds.